qcodespp/qcodespp.github.io/_sources/offline_plotting.rst.txt

 Filters
 ^^^^^^^
-'Filters' in InSpectra Gadget are simply mathematical operations that can be performed on the data.
-The filters thus handle everything from applying offsets to any of the axes, to doing numerical differentiation.
+Filters in InSpectra Gadget are simply mathematical operations that can be performed on the data.
+The filters thus handle everything from applying offsets to any of the axes, to doing numerical differentiation, smoothing and interpolation.

 - You can add multiple instances of the same filter type, change the order they are applied in and turn them off and on.
 - You can export the data if you need to work with the results in another program/notebook.
 - You can also `export the filters/settings <https://qcodespp.github.io/offline_plotting.html#exporting-data-and-filters>`__, and load them later on other datasets.
 - Finally, and importantly, you can 'send' the filtered data to the current dataset, to plot it on another axis, or simply use it later.

-Each available filter has up to two options (hover over the relevant box in the app to see what they are):
+Each available filter has up to two options.
+Hover over the relevant box in the app to see a description of the filter and its options, or consult the table below.

 .. list-table::
     :header-rows: 1